“breach”

 PoPIA requires that organisations put processes in place to ensure that data is only used for the purpose for which it was intended, that data is protected from unauthorized access, and that there is accountability for how data is used within the business.

-The key requirements of PoPIA are summarized below and linked to their applicability at different stages of the data life cycle.
+The key principals of PoPIA are summarized below and linked to their applicability at different stages of the data life cycle.

 Accountability